 Note that the depth of the threaded holes is 9.5 mm.
-Be careful not to use too long screws which may damage the iwhen tightened.
-It is also very important to use a fastening plate with holes that are not larger in diameter than 6 mm to avoid pulling out the threaded inserts from the unit.
+Be careful not to use too long screws which may damage the device when tightened.

 3.1.1.
 RAM mount

 CCpilot VA is preferably mounted using a RAM mount, i.e. RAM-202U, a round base 1.5" ball mount which allows adjustment of the display's position and angle.